Best guitars for kids 2026: acoustic and electric models for your budding guitar hero

 Squier makes some really good guitars and basses, using their sister company Fender as a basis for most models.
 This Sonic Mustang has been stripped down and simplified somewhat, making it one of the best guitars for kids.

-This is perfect for younger children that are showing an interest in guitar.
-Ukulele can be a good place to start, but if they want to take the next step, then something like this Loog Telecaster could be just the thing!
+This is perfect for younger children who are showing an interest in guitar.
+Ukulele can be a good place to start, but the Fender x Loog Telecaster is a much exciting way to entice them into playing the instrument.

 Our expert review: